diwase-dhanashree/Number-Guessing-Game/README.md

 ## How to Play

-Ready to test your guessing skills?
-[Click Here](file:///C:/Users/dhana/OneDrive/Documents/Guessing%20Game/index.html) to jump right into the game and start playing!
+Ready to test your guessing skills? [click here](file:///C:/Users/dhana/OneDrive/Documents/Guessing%20Game/index.html) to jump right into the game and start playing!
 Alternatively, you can find the link in the project description for easy access.
 Let the fun begin!

 ## Folder Structure